jfrog/charts/stable/artifactory-cpp-ce/README.md

 JFrog Artifactory CE for C++ is a free Artifactory edition to host C/C++ packages in Conan repositories.

+## Before you begin
+The Helm Charts in this repository apply to Artifactory version 6.x.
+For latest version which  is  artifactory 7.x please refer to https://hub.helm.sh/charts/jfrog/

 ## Prerequisites Details

 * Kubernetes 1.10+